aquicklook/simply-jekyll/about.md

 We are excited about…

 - Getting more ambitious things done.
-- Taking the long-term view.
+- Taking the long—term view.
 - Empowering great entrepreneurs and companies to flourish.
 - Investing at the scale of the opportunities and resources we see.
 - Improving the transparency and oversight of what we’re doing.